luolsph/academic-kickstart/content/project/PASA/index.md

 # Summary.
 An optional shortened abstract.
-summary: "PASA is a hybrid paradigm designed for practical computing needs.
-It integrates online streaming processing into each distributed parallelized data process in a MapReduce framework."
+summary: "A hybrid paradigm that integrates online streaming processing into each parallelized data process in a MapReduce framework."

 tags: [Confidence distribution, divide and conquer, generalized method of moments, online learning, prediction]